ChaoKing2020/Python_snake/readme.md

-this is snake about python.
+# this is snake game about python.